danielaLopes/pymab/README.md

-# PyMultiBandits
+# PyMAB
 <img src="assets/icon.png" alt="Icon description" style="width:200px; height:auto;">

-Python library for Multi-Armed Bandit algorithms.
+Python Multi-Armed Bandit Library
+Tame the randomness, pull the right levers!
+PyMab: Your trusty sidekick in the wild world of exploration and exploitation.

 ## Features
 * Design to compare different algorithms in the same environment.
 * Built-in plotting functions to visualize the results.
 * Support for several Multi-Armed Bandit algorithms.
-* Support for different types of reward distributions (Gaussian, Bernoulli, Stationary, Stochastic, etc).
+* Support for different types of reward distributions (Gaussian, Bernoulli).
+* Support for different types of environments (Stationary, Non-Stationary).

+### Environments
+### Stationary
+* The reward distribution remains the same during the whole execution.

+### Non-Stationary
+* The reward distribution changes during the execution.
+This library contains a mixin to create non-stationary environments that change the reward distribution in multiple ways, and easily extensible.

+* **Gradual Change:** The reward distribution will change slightly each step.

+* **Abrupt Change:** The reward distribution will change more, periodically.

+* **Random Arm Swapping:** The reward distribution will change by swapping the rewards between arms and at random steps.

+### Policies
-### Multi-Armed Bandit algorithms and reward distributions
+#### Multi-Armed Bandit algorithms and reward distributions
-#### Basic Exploration-Exploitation Algorithms
+##### Basic Exploration-Exploitation Algorithms
 * **Greedy:**
-  * Reward Distribution: Assumes stationary, deterministic, or stochastic rewards.
+  * Always selects the arm with the highest estimated reward.
+  * Very simple but can get stuck on suboptimal arms if initial estimates are inaccurate.
+  * No exploration, all exploitation.

 * **Epsilon-Greedy:**
-  * Reward Distribution: Assumes stationary, stochastic rewards.
-Supports Bernoulli and Gaussian distributions.
+  * Most of the time (1-ε), selects the best arm like Greedy.
+  * Sometimes (ε), randomly selects an arm to explore.
+  * Balances exploration and exploitation, but exploration doesn't decrease over time.

-#### Upper Confidence Bound (UCB) Algorithms
+##### Upper Confidence Bound (UCB) Algorithms
 * **UCB:**
-  * Reward Distribution: Assumes stationary, stochastic rewards.
-Typically supports Gaussian distributions, but can be adapted for Bernoulli distributions.
+  * Selects the arm with the highest upper confidence bound.
+  * Automatically balances exploration and exploitation.
+  * Explores less-pulled arms more, but focuses on promising arms over time.
+  * Has adaptations for non-stationary environments.
+    * **SlidingWindowUCB:**
+      * Like UCB, but only considers recent observations.
+      * Adapts better to abrupt changes in reward distributions.
+    * **DiscountedUCB:**
+      * Like UCB, but gives more weight to recent observations.
+      * Adapts better to gradual changes in reward distributions.

 * **Bayesian UCB:**
+  * Can incorporate prior knowledge about reward distributions.
-  * Reward Distribution: Can handle non-stationary rewards by updating beliefs about the distribution over time.
-This library contains implementations for both Bernoulli and Gaussian distributions.
+  * Has adaptations for Bernoulli and Gaussian reward distributions.

-#### Bayesian Methods
+##### Bayesian Methods
 * **Thompson Sampling:**
+  * Samples from estimated reward distributions and picks the highest sample.
+  * Naturally balances exploration and exploitation.
+  * Often performs very well in practice, especially with enough samples.
-  * Reward Distribution: Assumes stationary, stochastic rewards but can be adapted for non-stationary settings by updating posterior distributions.
-This library contains implementations for both Bernoulli and Gaussian distributions.
+  * Has adaptations for Bernoulli and Gaussian reward distributions.

-#### Softmax and Gradient-Based Methods
+##### Softmax and Gradient-Based Methods
 * **Softmax Selection:**
-  * Reward Distribution: Assumes stationary, stochastic rewards.
+  * To be implemented
+  * Selects arms probabilistically based on their estimated values.
+  * Higher estimated values have higher probability of being selected.
+  * Temperature parameter controls exploration-exploitation trade-off.

 * **Gradient:**
-  * Reward Distribution: Assumes stationary, stochastic rewards.
+  * To be implemented
+  * Updates a preference for each arm based on the reward received.
+  * Doesn't maintain estimates of actual reward values.
+  * Can work well in relative reward scenarios.

-#### Contextual Bandits
+##### Contextual Bandits
 * **Contextual Bandits:**
-  * Reward Distribution: Can handle both stationary and non-stationary rewards.
-Assumes that rewards are stochastic and can vary with the context.
+  * Takes into account additional information (context) when making decisions.
+  * Can learn to select different arms in different contexts.
+  * More powerful but also more complex than standard bandits.

 ## Examples